City Survey

 Mixed Use

-4.2Strong start to the year in the German industrial and logistics real estate market
+4.2Solid results in the industrial and logistics real estate market despite the lack of portfolio transactions

 bn.
 EUR